 I think this is why so many people get confused.

-In this example, the website has a blog it uses, but the primary content is not blog posts.
-This is the case for most websites as a blog is a good way to drive traffic and potential customers to a website.
+In this example, the website has a blog it uses, but the primary content is not articles.
+This is the case for most websites as a blog is a good way to drive traffic to your blog and potential customers to a website.

 The email marketing service, ConvertKit, is a good example.
 You can see on the top menu that they have a link to their blog: